janellephalon/react-portfolio-phalon/README.md

 # React Portfolio - Homework 20

 ## Description
 This application is designed to share my projects with fellow developers - whether applying for jobs or collaborating on future projects.
-The goal is to use React to create a portfolio that will highlight my skills as a developer.
+The goal is to create a portfolio using React that highlights my skills as a developer.

 ## Table of Contents
   - [Description](#description)